EdHurtig/libimu-kvh/README.md

 libimu.a
 ```

-To build the testing and debugging tools
+To build the testing and debugging tools (`./config` and `./test`) type `make config && make test`, or just `make debug`.

+Use the `install-debug` target to install the debug tools into a distribution root

 ```
 $ make debug && make install-debug